 3. Eugene Volokh counted 10 cases dating back to 1997 in which an armed citizen prevented or deterred a mass shooting.

-Fifty-six percent of all mass shootings ended in a gun suicide by the attacker or shooting ceased because the attacker fled the scene.
+According to the FBI, 56 percent of all mass shootings ended in a gun suicide by the attacker or shooting ceased because the attacker fled the scene.
 Also, 26 percent of mass shootings ended with law enforcement killing the attacker.
-This 82 percent of mass shootings are a terminal act: the shooter is likely to stop at nothing, therefore restricting the shooter’s access to firearms before the mass shooting is crucial.
+This means 82 percent of mass shootings are pretty much unprevebtable and a terminal act: nothing will stop the the shooter from firing at victims other than the absence of a gun in the first place.
+Therefore restricting the shooter’s access to firearms before the mass shooting is crucial.
 Just 13 percent of the mass shooting attackers were detained by unarmed citizens.

 According to the Violence Policy Center, there have been 29 mass shootings completed by concealed carry permit holders in the US since 2007.
 This is more than 3 times as many mass shootings prevented or deterred by concealed carry permit holders from 1997 to 2015.
 And researchers found for every 1 legitimate defensive gun use by a concealed carrier, 34 people died from gun homicide, 78 people died from gun suicides and 2 people died from gun accidents in 2012.
 There were approximately 12.8 million concealed carry permit holders in the US in 2015 and armed citizens failed to prevent or deter the vast majority, 97 percent of mass shootings which happen everyday in the US, according to the Mass Shooting Tracker.